 This training manual has been developed for helpers who provide assistance and support to women who survive gender-based violence (GBV) and sexual trauma during disasters, conflicts and emergency situations, where access to health professionals with psychological or psychiatric expertise is limited.
 It is also available in Arabic, Russian and Spanish versions.
 If you would like a hard copy, we will send it to you free of charge.
 Please send us an e-mail explaining what kind of work you are doing and how you can use it for your work.
 We will also like to introduce you to our Gender based violence manual – website.

-IASC Guidelines for Gender- based Violence interventions in humanitarian settings
+Guidelines for Integrating Gender- based Violence Interventions in Humanitarian Action: Reducing risk, promoting resilience

 Strengthening Health System Responses to Genderbased Violence in Eastern Europe and Central Asia